tmd-lab/tmdsimpy/README.md

     - *HBM Base Excitation* - test_hbm_base.py - tests the base excitation HBM implementation.
 - *Nonlinear Solvers* - test_solver.py.
 More detailed uses can be found with continuation.

+## Automatic Differentiation

+Automatic differentiation is a work in progress and is being attempted by using [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).